 You are likely to gain subscribers with SVOD monetization models if the content you share is exclusive and cannot be accessed anywhere else.
 Additionally, viewer retention rates will most likely be high, as viewers will continue using the service as long as new content is published regularly, and on a consistent schedule.
 This turns ordinary users into loyal viewers.
 In other words, SVOD is good for any ongoing content.

 Offering videos on the SVOD platform implies using different pricing models:

 - Free trial: you can allow limited-time access for viewers to try the service for free and then decide whether they want to pay to continue using it.
 Of course, not every user will prolong their subscriptions, but services that offer free trials are more likely to generate loyal customers and greater revenue than those that forgo them.

-When viewers buy videos on a pay-per-view basis, this is called transactional video on demand.
+TVOD is a VOD service as well so when viewers buy videos on a pay-per-view basis, it is called transactional video on demand.
 In TVOD, users aren’t buying access to a full library of videos (much of which they won’t even watch).
-Instead, they’re only buying access to the content buying access only to the content they do want to watch.
+Instead, they’re only buying access to the content they do want to watch.
 The best examples of TVOD services are iTunes, Amazon Store, and Google Play.
 There are two terms you may hear when talking about this model.